|Maternal Mortality Ratio in Eastern Mediterranean Region: A Priority of Reproductive Health|

 |Fatemeh Nahidi1, Mahboubeh Hajifoghaha2|

-2Student Research Office, Reproductive Health and the Midwifery Department, School of Nursing and Midwifery, Shahid Beheshti University of Medical Sciences, Tehran, Iran
+2Student Research Committee, Reproductive Health and the Midwifery Department, School of Nursing and Midwifery, Shahid Beheshti University of Medical Sciences, Tehran, Iran

 Keywords : Eastern Mediterranean, Iran, Maternal mortality, Reproductive health

-Objectives: The maternal mortality reduction is a key international sustainable development goals.
-While maternal mortality ratio has changed in Eastern Mediterranean Region, but trend of maternal deaths in these countries is more important.
-This review article provides current situation and trend of maternal mortality ratio in the Eastern Mediterranean Region between 1990 and 2015.
+Objectives: Maternal mortality reduction is a key international sustainable development goal.
+Although maternal mortality ratio (MMR) has changed in the Eastern Mediterranean Region, the trend of maternal deaths in the countries of the region is important.
+This review article provided the current situation and trend of MMR in the Eastern Mediterranean region between 1990 and 2015.

-Results: 36 out of 66 studies met all criteria and were chosen for analysis.
-All countries of this region were showing a downward trend (54%) between 1990 and 2015, and this change varied from 16.30% in Yemen to 76.56% in Lebanon.
-The maternal mortality reduction was 69.88% in Iran in the same time window.
+Results: Based on the collected data, 36 out of 66 studies met the required criteria and were chosen for analysis.
+All countries of this region showed a downward trend between 1990 and 2015, and this change varied from 16.30% in Yemen to 76.56% in Lebanon.
+The maternal mortality reduction was 69.88% in Iran in the same time.

-Conclusion: Although all countries of Eastern Mediterranean region were showing a downward trend in maternal mortality ratio, but this trend was not the same in all countries.
-It is needed to boost regional efforts to further reduce maternal deaths and achieve sustainable development goals by 2030.
+Conclusions: Although all countries of the Eastern Mediterranean Region demonstrated a downward trend in MMR, this trend was not the same in all countries.
+Thus, it is needed to boost regional efforts to further reduce MMR and achieve sustainable development goals by 2030.

 Cite By, Google Scholar